Peter Bates > Thinking about care homes

 Striving for Excellence in locked rehabilitation

 This programme is largely for independent and voluntary sector providers of locked residential rehabilitation services for people with mental health issues or learning disabilities living in the English East Midlands.
 It comprises (i) a series of seminars for key staff and people using services to promote a more personalised and inclusive approach; (ii) a shared sense of what excellent services look like, captured in an excellence framework; (iii) learning exchange visits between members which lead to individual action plans for each service; and (iv) stories of how services are striving for excellence that capture and share ideas for service improvement.
-We have recently developed a page of resources here on the introduction of the smoking ban.
 Networking groups in the East Midlands include:

 • The Striving for Excellence Programme